Fred Rose (politician)

 Fred Rose (born Fishel Rosenberg; 7 December 1907 – 16 March 1983) was a Polish-Canadian politician and trade union organizer, best known for being the only member of the Canadian Parliament to ever be convicted of a charge related to spying for a foreign country.
 A member of the Communist Party of Canada and Labor-Progressive Party, he served as the MP for Cartier from 1943 to 1947.
-He was ousted from his seat after being found guilty of conspiring to steal weapons research for the Soviet Union.
+He was expelled from his seat after being found guilty of conspiring to steal weapons research for the Soviet Union.

 Shortly after his release from prison, Rose moved to Poland to start an import-export business.
 While there, his Canadian citizenship was revoked, which prevented him from returning to Canada.
 His appeal against the revoking of his citizenship ultimately failed, but in 1958, then Minister of Citizenship and Immigration Ellen Fairclough introduced the "Fred Rose amendment" to the Citizenship Act so that such a removal of Canadian citizenship could never happen again.

 Early life

 Rose was born to a Polish Jewish family in Lublin, which was then part of the Russian Empire and now is in Poland.
-One of the six children in the family, he attended the "Gymnaste Humaniste de Lublin," a Jewish high school in which he learned to speak French.
+One of the six children in the family, he attended the "Gymnase Humaniste de Lublin," a Jewish high school in which he learned to speak French.
 He emigrated to Canada as a child in 1920, where he attended Baron Byng High School.